fractalide/fractalide/components/README.md

 ```
 ![Image Alt](https://raw.githubusercontent.com/fractalide/fractalide/master/doc/images/subnet_ex14.png)

 Notice we're using the `not` `subnet` interface implemented earlier.
-It's hard to distinguish between a `component` and a `subnet` from an interface perspective this provides a powerful method to hide implementation logic.
-One can build hierarchies many layers deep without suffering a performance hit at run-time due to added abstractions.
-When the graph is loaded, all `subnets` fall away, like water, after an artificial gravity generator engages, leaving only rust `components` connected to rust `components`.
+It's hard to distinguish between a `component` and a `subnet` from an interface perspective, this provides a powerful method to hide implementation logic.
+One can build hierarchies many layers deep without suffering a run-time performance penalty.
+Once the graph is loaded into memory, all `subnets` fall away, like water, after an artificial gravity generator engages, leaving only rust `components` connected to rust `components`.

 #### Namespaces
 ``` nix